 Failure to submit the tasks by the correct date will result in marks being deducted, as detailed in the Taught Masters Generic Handbook: 5% per working day.
 The first day starts just after 12 noon.
 More than a week late a mark of 0% is recorded.
-If you know that you are going to struggle to meet the deadline because of special circumstances, please contact Alison Hendry as our Student Support Officer to ask for an extension, giving a reason.
+If you know that you are going to struggle to meet the deadline because of special circumstances, please contact Rachel as course co-ordinator to ask for a week's extension, giving a reason.
 For a period longer than this you will need medical evidence.
-Use the Special Circumstances and Extensions website and if you need help with this, contact our Student Support Officer, Alison Hendry.
+Use the Special Circumstances and Extensions website and if you need help with this, contact your Student Adviser, Alison Hendry at Seso@ed.ac.uk.